The Allens AI Australian law benchmark

 The future of law

-Will Gen AI take the place of the human lawyer?
+Will GenAI take the place of the human lawyer?

-• Streamlining routine writing tasks by generating initial drafts for correspondence and legal drafting.
+• streamlining routine writing tasks by generating initial drafts for correspondence and legal drafting;

-• Conducting high-level legal research in general practice areas without needing specific citations, especially in well-understood, internationally harmonised areas of law.
+• conducting high-level legal research in general practice areas without needing specific citations, especially in well-understood, internationally harmonised areas of law.

 Ongoing improvement of LLM technology

-Since we completed our 2025 Allens AI Australian law benchmark testing, new iterations of existing LLMs have emerged (such as GPT-4.1 and OpenAI o4-mini released in April 2025, Claude 4.0 Sonnet released in May 2025, and Gemini 2.5 released in March 2025), with ongoing advances from other LLM developers not included in the test, such as Grok.
+Since we completed our 2025 Allens AI Australian law benchmark testing, new iterations of existing LLMs have emerged (such as GPT-4.1 and OpenAI o4-mini released in April 2025, Claude 4.0 Sonnet released in May 2025, and Gemini 2.5 released in March 2025), with ongoing advances by other LLM developers not included in the test, such as Grok.

-As an ongoing project, Allens continually monitors these new developments and welcomes discussions with any clients interested in the subject.
+Allens continually monitors these new developments and welcomes discussions with any clients interested in the subject.

 Speciality models and 'hybrid search'

 For example, a number of providers are now developing and launching products specifically trained on vetted legal content (eg databases of cases, law and guidance—though often they're focused on US law) and designed to only base their conclusions on that content.
-Developers have also begun tackling the citation problem by adopting 'hybrid search' techniques that combine LLM response with links to substantiating vetted sources, in addition to beginning to integrate multi-model functionality into their solutions.
+Developers have also begun tackling the citation problem by adopting 'hybrid search' techniques that combine LLM responses with links to substantiating vetted sources, in addition to beginning to integrate multi-model functionality into their solutions.
 Over time, this may enable lawyers to leverage the ‘best’ LLM for the particular legal use case to help optimise results.

 Other providers have focused on tailoring their user experience to existing law firm workflows.
 AI-powered 'legal assistants' now perform specific comms tasks, such as summarising sets of documents and searching databases.